Emanuel School, Sydney: School History

 In 2018, a new 'innovation' building was opened on the sight of the former High School library, which was moved to the LINC Building.
 The Innovation Building featured multiple new classrooms for the ICT and English Departments, a Food Tech Lab/Kitchen, a Design Lab, the "Imaginarium" (A special design lab that also served as a classroom for Primary School), and several offices for teachers.

 Finally, in 2023, the new B'Yachad Y Block was opened on the sight of the former 2 floored Adler Building (Which used to house the Years 5 and 6 classrooms until 2022 and the Emanuel School Uniform Shop until 2020), which was demolished throughout the course of 2022.
 The B'Yachad Building possesses 7 standard classrooms, 3 breakout spaces, several break-rooms, and a new and upgraded "Imaginarium".
 The Years 5 and 6 classrooms (which had been temporarily housed in the High School B Block during the construction of the B'Yachad building) were moved to the 2nd and 3rd floors of the building, along with the Kindergarten classrooms, which were moved to the bottom floor.
 The old Kindergarten classrooms were soon refurbished into the new Primary School Library, while the old sight of the Primary School Library was transformed into a study area for Years 11s and 12s.

+However, more changes have occurred since 2023.
+The leadership change of 2025 resulted in significant restructuring of the student lesson timetable, a highly controversial policy change which resulted in pushback by both students and parents, most notably through organised petitions.
+There have also been crackdowns on uniform and tardiness in the school, along with the introduction of the new Study Skills subject for Years 7-12.